galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 >
 >    {% snippet faqs/galaxy/histories_import.md %}
 >
-> 2. Create a table in your favourite spereadsheet software (eg *Google Sheets* or *Microsoft Excel*) with the following columns (you can copy paste from the example below.
+> 2. Create a table in your favourite spereadsheet software (eg *Google Sheets* or *Microsoft Excel*) with the following columns (you can copy and paste from the example below.
 We have filled in the first two columns for you #SampleID and fastqFile):
+>
 >    | #SampleID | fastqFile | ForwardPrimer | ReversePrimer | Vegetation |
 >    | N11 | N11_ITS2_S134_R1_001.fastq.gz,N11_ITS2_S134_R2_001.fastq.gz | | | |
 >    | N16 | N16_ITS2_S138_R1_001.fastq.gz,N16_ITS2_S138_R2_001.fastq.gz | | | |